HTHK and Huawei Sign Strategic MoU on Deployment of Cloud-native Intelligent Infrastructure

 Leveraging AI to a ccelerat e network transformation and elevate user experience

-SHANGHAI, June 18, 2025 /PRNewswire/ -- Hutchison Telecommunications (Hong Kong) Limited (HTHK) and Huawei International Company Limited (Huawei Hong Kong) today signed a strategic Memorandum of Understanding (MoU) on the deployment of cloud-native intelligent infrastructure at the Mobile World Congress 2025 in Shanghai.
+SHANGHAI, June 19, 2025 /PRNewswire/ -- On June 18, 2025, Hutchison Telecommunications (Hong Kong) Limited (HTHK) and Huawei International Company Limited (Huawei Hong Kong) signed a strategic Memorandum of Understanding (MoU) on the deployment of cloud-native intelligent infrastructure at the Mobile World Congress 2025 in Shanghai.
 The MOU focuses on enhancing network operations and management through artificial intelligence (AI) and big data via cloud transformation, boosting overall network efficiency and provide customers with even smoother and more reliable telecoms services.

 Under the MoU, HTHK will adopt Huawei's hybrid cloud platform in preparation for the deployment of an AI-native network architecture in the near future.
 The platform will enhance HTHK's capabilities across wireless and core networks – strengthening product innovation, network operations and big data processing – ultimately driving substantial improvements in service efficiency and user experience.